metaopt/torchopt/docs/source/distributed/distributed.rst

 .. warning::

-    Sending |torch.nn.Parameter|_\s over RPC will automatically detach from the Autograd graph.
+    Sending |torch.nn.Parameter|_\s over RPC will automatically detach from the autograd graph.
-    This is an intentional behavior of the PyTorch framework, because the |torch.nn.Parameter|_\s are always leaf node in the graph.
+    This is an intentional behavior of the PyTorch framework because the |torch.nn.Parameter|_\s are always leaf nodes in the graph.
-    The leaf tensors will not have ``grad_fn`` attribute and thus cannot be tracked by the Autograd engine after sending to other workers.
+    The leaf tensors will not have ``grad_fn`` attribute and thus cannot be tracked by the autograd engine after sending them to other workers.

     To make the graph can be properly tracked across workers, users should convert the |torch.nn.Parameter|_\s to |torch.Tensor|_\s before sending them over RPC.
-    For example, explicitly ``clone()`` the parameters to tensors before take them as arguments of the RPC call.
+    For example, explicitly ``clone()`` the parameters to tensors before taking them as arguments of the RPC call.

     .. code-block:: python